We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Bull's Blood Beet Microgreens After 1-day Under Light -Day 6

-I'm amazed how quickly microgreens respond to light.
+I’m amazed at how quickly microgreens respond to light.
 Beets are no exception; they spring upward from their twisted and contorted life in the dark and beneath weights to stand upright and start photosynthesis.

 No Seed Husks Remain On The Beet Microgreens